CodeYourFuture/js-exercises/week-6/Homework/mandatory/2-quotegenerator/task.md

 # Make a Quote Generator

-In this folder you will find the basic setup of an alarm clock.
+In this folder you will find the basic setup of a quote generator.

 You can change any of the files in this project